Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: RKHS assumptions

 Spectral assumptions are easy to interpret in Sobolev spaces \cite{fischer2017sobolev}.
 Let $\mathcal{W}\subset \mathbb{R}^p$.
 Denote by $\mathbb{H}_2^s$ the Sobolev space with $s>p/2$ square integrable derivatives, which can be generated by the Mat\`ern kernel.
 Suppose $\mathcal{H}=\mathbb{H}_2^s$ is chosen as the RKHS for estimation.
 If $f_0\in \mathbb{H}_2^{s_0}$, then $c=s_0/s$; $c$ quantifies the additional smoothness of $f_0$ relative to $\mathcal{H}$.
 In this Sobolev space, $b=2s/p>1$.
 The effective dimension is increasing in the original dimension $p$ and decreasing in the degree of smoothness $s$.
 The minimax optimal regression rates are

 and both are achieved by kernel ridge regression with $\lambda=n^{-1/(c+1/b)}=n^{-2s/(2s_0+p)}$.

 We place five types of assumptions in this paper, generalizing the standard RKHS learning theory assumptions from kernel ridge regression to mediated and time-varying causal inference: identification, RKHS regularity, original space regularity, smoothness, and effective dimension.
-We formally instantiate these assumptions for mediated responses in Section~\ref{sec:mediation}, time-varying responses in Section~\ref{sec:dynamic}, and counterfactual distributions in Supplement~\ref{sec:dist}.
-We uncover a double spectral robustness in related semiparametric inferential theory in Supplement~\ref{sec:semi}: some kernels may have higher effective dimensions, as long as other kernels have lower effective dimensions.
+We formally instantiate these assumptions for mediated responses in Section~\ref{sec:mediation}, time-varying responses in Section~\ref{sec:dynamic}, and counterfactual distributions in Section~10 of \cite{rahul2024supplement}.
+We uncover a double spectral robustness in related semiparametric inferential theory in Section~9 of \cite{rahul2024supplement}: some kernels may have higher effective dimensions, as long as other kernels have lower effective dimensions.